paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 Launch RStudio, create a new RScript, and set the working directory to the downloaded data folder.
 Save the script as `interactives.R`.

-First we will install the package **htmlwidgets**, which will make it possible to save the charts and maps we make as web pages.
+First we will install the package **htmlwidgets**, which makes it possible to save the charts and maps we make as web pages.
 Then we will a package called **[devtools](https://cran.r-project.org/web/packages/devtools/devtools.pdf)**, which we will in turn use to install the latest development version of **ggplot2**, which is recommended if you want to turn your static **ggplot2** charts into interactive Plotly charts.

 ```R
 # install and load htmlwidgets